zhenqi-he/transnuseg/README.md

-Code for: TransNuSeg: An Efficient Multi-Task Transformer for Nuclei Segmentation
+MICCAI 2023 - TransNuSeg: A Lightweight Multi-Task Transformer for Nuclei Segmentation